tbensky/celnav/README.md

 You should see a map of a ship and the Sun, near the Hawaiian islands.

-5. If nothing happens, check your Javascript error console.
+5. If nothing happens in your browser, check your Javascript error console.
 You might have to hit 'reload' again, or your browser, or maybe your Google Maps API key is wrong, etc.

 ## Making the figures found in the paper